S-Spektrum-M/catalyst/ROADMAP.md

 - [ ] publish              Upload a package to the registry
 - [ ] remove               Remove dependencies from a Cargo.toml manifest file
 - [ ] report               Generate and display various kinds of reports
-- [ ] run                  Run a binary or example of the local package
 - [ ] rustc                Compile a package, and pass extra options to the compiler
 - [ ] rustdoc              Build a package's documentation, using specified custom flags.
 - [ ] search               Search packages in the registry.
 Default registry is crates.io
-- [ ] test                 Execute all unit and integration tests and build examples of a local package
 - [ ] tree                 Display a tree visualization of a dependency graph
 - [ ] update               Update dependencies as recorded in the local lock file
 - [ ] vendor               Vendor all dependencies for a project locally